 Philadelphia engineer Clyde Shelton is shattered when two men break into his home and murder his wife and daughter.
 The two men, Clarence Darby and Rupert Ames, are arrested.
 However, district attorney Nick Rice makes a deal that allows Darby to receive only a five-year sentence in return for him giving evidence to convict Ames.
 Clyde is distraught, knowing that this means that the real murderer Darby is going free with only a light sentence.
 Ten years later, Nick attends Ames’s execution, but something goes wrong in the mix of chemicals and Ames dies in great agony.
 The authorities come after Darby but a mysterious cellphone caller tips Darby off and allows him to get away.
 However, this is a disguised Clyde who abducts and then saws Darby’s body up while he is paralysed, forcing him to experience great agony as he dies.
 Clyde then allows himself to be arrested.
 Once in prison, Clyde begins demanding favours and playing a series of taunting games with the authorities, including stabbing his cellmate in order to be transferred to solitary.
 From there, Clyde announces that he is going to kill all of those who were part of the Darby plea bargain.
 As the original judge and prosecution team are killed by Clyde’s ingenious death traps, Nick discovers that Clyde was a CIA operative who was an expert in devising ingenious methods of killing targets and that he has arranged things to kill all of them while he remains locked up in solitary.

-The vigilante film appears to be making a comeback in recent years with efforts like Already Dead (2007), The Brave One (2007), Death Sentence (2007), Outlaw (2007), Harry Brown (2009) and the recent Clint Eastwood hit Gran Torino (2008), not to mention the perpetually promised remake of Death Wish (1974), which is currently slated for sometime in the 2010s.
+The vigilante film appears to be making a comeback in recent years with efforts like Already Dead (2007), The Brave One (2007), Death Sentence (2007), Outlaw (2007), Harry Brown (2009) and the recent Clint Eastwood film Gran Torino (2008), as well as the subsequent remake of Death Wish (2018).
 You can almost imagine how the pitch session for Law Abiding Citizen went – “take the basics of Death Wish – man goes hunting the gang that killed his wife and family, as well as the lawyers responsible for getting the perps off too – and crossbreed it with The Silence of the Lambs (1991) – evil criminal genius controls operations with his intellect alone and outsmarts everybody even though he is locked in a jail cell.”
 It would have been a killer pitch that surely would not have had much trouble being greenlit.